 In white rice, the outer layers of bran and germ are removed or polished, and is therefore less nutritious.
 If you want to get the maximum health benefits of rice, you know which type to use.

 Rice is also categorized by the length of its grain, as long-grain, medium-grain, and short-grain.
 Long-grain rice, such as basmati and jasmine, is less sticky and more fluffy when cooked, and ideal for preparing flavored rice dishes such as fried rice and pulao (pilaf).
-Medium-grain rice is more sticky and chewy, while the shorter varieties, such as the Italian arborio, are extremely sticky and chewy, and good for dishes like the Indian Khichdi (pongal) and Italian risotto, and gruels like ganji or conji.
+Medium-grain rice is more sticky and chewy, while the shorter varieties, such as the Italian arborio, are extremely sticky and chewy, and good for dishes like the Indian Khichadi (pongal) and Italian risotto, and gruels like ganji or conji.

 In the US, you will also find wild rice, which is grown in Minnesota, Michigan, and California.
 Wild rice has a distinctive flavor, and is available in long and short grain forms.
 It’s more chewy than the regular white rice but also more nutritious.
 There is increasing interest in this rice from those interested in consuming healthy food.

-As far as calories, carbohydrates, and protein are concerned, both brown and white rice contain similar amounts.
+Health benefits of white rice and benefits of brown rice differ, but as far as calories, carbohydrates, and protein are concerned, both brown and white rice contain similar amounts.
 However, in terms of vitamins and minerals, brown rice is a good source of vitamins such as Vitamin B1 (thiamine), vitamin B2 (riboflavin) vitamin B3 (niacine), iron, along with magnesium and dietary fiber.

 In white rice, many of these nutrients are polished away.
 In the US, these vitamins and minerals are added back to the rice, and sold as enriched rice.